LucaNoah/rock-paper-scissors/readme.md

 ## Testing
 ---
-- I tested that this page work in different browsers: Chrome Firefox & Microsoft Edge.
+- I tested that this page work in different browsers: Chrome, Firefox & Microsoft Edge.
 - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the DevTools device toolbar.
 - I confirmed that the websites text is all readeable and easy to understand.